uidaholib/mainstreetvideo_source/pages/cult-classics.md

 Customers like [Forrest Ellsworth]({{ '/items/mainstreet025.html' | relative_url }}) would capitalize on the store’s five-movie rental deal to expand his knowledge of film and explore the catalog.
 In addition to three movies chosen intentionally, he would pick one that he had heard about, and one random selection.
 This is how he discovered some of his favorite movies, including [*Come and See*  (1985)](https://www.criterion.com/films/28895-come-and-see){:target='_blank'}, [*McCabe & Mrs. Miller* (1971)](https://www.criterion.com/films/28712-mccabe-mrs-miller){:target='_blank'}, and [*Magnolia* (1999)](https://www.youtube.com/watch?v=KnamcFv_N9Q){:target='_blank'}.
 For an especially transcendent experience, watch that last one with {% include feature/youtube-clip-modal.html text="Chicken McNuggets." objectid="mainstreet024" %}

 The collection was also a way for customers to learn about different cinematic traditions across time and place.
-For [Ian Pannkuk]({{ '/items/mainstreet015.html' | relative_url }}), the foreign film section offered a chance to explore the affective differences between German and French films.
+For [Lily Pannkuk]({{ '/items/mainstreet015.html' | relative_url }}), the foreign film section offered a chance to explore the affective differences between German and French films.
 His teen obsession with [Fritz Lang](https://www.criterion.com/search#stq=fritz+lang){:target='_blank'} gave him insight into the transition from silent films to talkies.

 For others, it helped hone their personal cinematic palate.
 [Courtney Berge]({{ '/items/mainstreet034.html' | relative_url }}) describes how early on, "It was like a time of discovery, and I was figuring out my own tastes and learning about what I liked in film."